feedpapers/feedpapers/README.md

 ## Scope

-The scope of the feed is defined by entires in keywords.csv
+The scope of the feed is defined by entries in keywords.csv

 ## Usage